GiCharkviani/Angular_Learning_Active/17. Playwright/README.md

 ```
 **Then running command:** ``npm run tests:chrome`` <br />
 **overwriting command (adding new value)**: ``npm run tests:chrome -- --headed`` => --headed flag will be added

-## Page Object Model (POM)
-You can find it in page-objects folder.
-It uses OOP approach.